 If you own a business, or invest in unquoted trading companies or AIM shares, you may be entitled to IHT business relief (BR), provided you own the shares for at least two years.

-Pensions are not subject to IHT.
+Pensions are generally not subject to IHT if the pension scheme administrators have discretion over who sums are paid to.
 If you own a pension which returns a capital value, you may wish to consider drawing down on other assets, which are subject to IHT, in order to generate retirement income.
 This means that the value of the pension can be preserved and can pass IHT free to your nominated beneficiaries.

 If you’ve spent time away from the UK and created offshore structures while you were overseas, you should review these urgently, because there may be tax implications following a change in the rules on how these are taxed from April 2017.